yasuo3o3/andw-work-notes/readme.txt

 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin for recording and managing work notes related to client instructions and site updates within your WordPress admin.
+A WordPress plugin for recording and managing andW work notes related to client instructions and site updates within your WordPress admin.

 == Description ==

-Work Notes allows you to record and manage work notes linked to posts and pages with requester/worker master management functionality.
+andW Work Notes allows you to record and manage work notes linked to posts and pages with requester/worker master management functionality.

 = Key Features =